-This treatment helps preserve fertility by collecting either women’s eggs or male sperm and then freezing it for future use.
-The fact is that many men and women delay starting a family, but this delay often then causes complications om natural conception.
-From a biological point of view, the quality and number of eggs that are available declines as women become older.
-Fertility starts to decline in women once they reach the age of about 35.
-The probability of giving birth to a healthy baby falls to below 5% once a woman is past 40.
-This is why preserving your fertility, or as it is commonly known as “social freezing” helps men, but especially women.
-This therapy is also offered to both male and female patients who have faced illness and need to freeze their eggs or sperm before invasive treatment.
-It is very common for cancer patients to freeze their reproductive material before chemical or biological therapy.
+This treatment helps preserve fertility by collecting either a women’s eggs or male sperm, freezing them for future use.
+Today, many men and women delay starting a family, but this often causes complications to natural conception.
+From a biological point of view, the quality and number of eggs that are available fall as women age.
+Fertility starts to decline in women once they reach about 35 years old.
+And the probability of giving birth to a healthy baby falls to below 5% once a woman is past 40.
+This is why preserving your fertility, or “social freezing” as it is commonly known as helps men, but especially women.
+It’s also offered to male and female patients facing illness who need to freeze eggs or sperm before invasive treatment.
+It’s very common for cancer patients to freeze their reproductive material before chemical or biological therapy.